DaveY61/flask-mod-template/README_FMT.md

 - User management includes: require login for site access, disable self-registration, and enable reCAPTCHA for registration
 - Direct user addition by administrators with automatic activation email
 - Customizable End User License Agreement (EULA) with optional acknowledgment requirement
+- Improved error logging and Log Viewer for admin users

 ## Technologies Used